GPRC5A: Function

 This gene encodes a member of the type 3 G protein-coupled receptor family, characterized by the signature 7-transmembrane domain motif.
 The encoded protein may be involved in interaction between retinoic acid and G protein signalling pathways.
 Retinoic acid plays a critical role in development, cellular growth, and differentiation.
 This gene may play a role in embryonic development and epithelial cell differentiation.
+Tryptamine and other indole related chemicals produced by gut microflora bind and activate the receptor.

 Post transcriptional regulation

 GPRC5A is one of only a handful of genes known in the literature that are post-transcriptionally controlled by miRNAs through their 5'UTR.

 Clinical significance

 GPRC5A is dysregulated in many human cancers and in other diseases.